mentalstack/tcp-file-server/README.md

 Tcp file server and stream for .NET.

-TcpFileServer is **lightweight** server and file stream wrapper to send files via internet or intranet using good old approach.
+TcpFileServer is **async, quick and lightweight** server and file stream wrapper to send files via internet or intranet using good old approach.
+It uses ProtoBuf to optimize network bandwidth.

 Just look at this code sample to see how it works: